Boeing 737 MAX may not return to service until August: IATA head

 The 737 MAX was grounded globally in March after a crash in Ethiopia killed all 157 people on board, the model's second deadly crash in five months.

-The International Air Transport Association (IATA) expects it could take until August before the Boeing Co 737 MAX returns to service, the airline group's head said on May 29, adding that the final say on the timing rested with regulators.
+Boeing Co's 737 MAX is unlikely to return to service before August, the head of the International Air Transport Association (IATA) said on May 29, adding that the final say on the timing rested with regulators.

 The 737 MAX was grounded globally in March after a crash in Ethiopia killed all 157 people on board, the model's second deadly crash in five months.